Franklin Variety Index

 1948 FVI Bugs Bunny B-1

-Two clash marks angling near upper lip and suspended well below nose.
-Very crisp clashing.
+Two clash marks angling from or near upper lip, with strongest of the two floating in the field.
+The line closest to lip often weak.
 Crease through nose, letters behind head, bulge in field at neck has been freshly filed down.
 Bulge under eagle.

 1948 FVI Bugs Bunny B-1a

 Heavily eroded, grainy dies have left just one line under the nose, with no trace of the line closest to lip.
 Most clash features remain visible but weakened by the granular frosting that has developed over both sides.
 Few die lines till visible.

 1949 FVI Bugs Bunny B-2

 One small tear drop-like clash floats next to lip.
 Crisp, fresh dies with fine, vertical die lines in fields.